MohammedSabbah/laravel-angular2/README.md

     npm install webpack -g
     npm instlal webpack-dev-server -g

+Once webpack has been installed run

+    webpack

+In the /public folder and a new file dist/bundle.js will be created.
+Keep in mind that if you use the new files with webpack you'll have to recompile the JS every time you make a change to the TS files (because we are only including the dist/bundle.js in our index page)

 # Gulp
 We have also created a Gulp taks in **gulpfile.js** to minify our bundle and make it even smaller to speed up our application.
 In the root folder just run

     gulp compress

 It will replace the old bundle.js with a minified version (you can change the destination directory if you want to keep the old file)

+**NOTE:** couldn't make it work on the Google Cloud server.
+There's a weird error when I try to install Gulp.
+You can compile the file locally and the SCP it to the server:

+    scp /public/dist/bundle.js <user>@<ip>:/path/to/www